mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In this exerpt parent Mi has spent

     St:  That's Good!
-    Mi: Oh do you like it?
+    Mick: Oh do you like it?
     St: Yeah
-    Mi: Thank you.
+    Mick: Thank you.
 I'm very proud of it.
 Concentrated extremely hard.
 The thing is, you can get quite consumed doing things like this can't you?
     St: Yeah
-    Mi: That's the problem at home I get a bit kind of lost.
+    Mick: That's the problem at home I get a bit kind of lost.
 I can't get the knack of some things.
 It takes me so long to get it.
 I'm like  so excited.
     - Both laugh.
     St: So are you going to do bits at home?
 When the kids are..
-    Mi: I tried and I lost it all.
+    Mick: I tried and I lost it all.
 And you know when you just completely...
 And even Ne didn't know so I just ... what a shame..  hours ....
     Laughs

     Mi - Lost time.
 Never mind.
 We live and we learn.